 Regular insulin, in contrast, is chemically the same molecule as what your body makes.
 Humulin and Novolin R and NPH are regular insulins.
 They are much cheaper than analogs.
 It is also possible that they are safer for long term use.

 There is no reliable data about the long-term safety of analogs, and some people worry that the subtle changes in the insulin molecule may cause them to accumulate in the brain or spur cancer growth.
 Whether this is true or not is unknown because it has not been investigated over the long period it would take to answer the safety question.

 The analog fast-acting insulins are much faster in action than R insulin, but they may, in some cases, cause allergic reactions or they may be more unpredictable in when they peak.
 Even so, most people who can afford them prefer them because of their speed.
 You can inject Humalog 15 minutes before a meal.
-Novolog works even faster for many people, and Apidra seems to be the very fastest.
-You can inject these insulins right before eating, or with Apidra, even a bit afterwards, while R usually requires that you inject 45 minutes to an hour before you eat if you want it to meet up properly with the food.
+Novolog works even faster for many people, and Apidra and Fiasp appear to be the very fastest.
+You can inject these insulins right before eating, or with Apidra and Fiasp, even a bit afterwards, while R usually requires that you inject 45 minutes to an hour before you eat if you want it to meet up properly with the food.